gravitational/teleport/rfd/0080-piv-private-key.md

 ### Security

 Currently, Teleport clients generate new RSA private keys to be signed by the Teleport Auth server during login.
-These keys are then stored on disk alongside the certificates, where they can be accessed and used to perform actions as the logged in user.
+These keys are then stored on disk alongside the certificates (in `~/.tsh`), where they can be accessed and used to perform actions as the logged in user.
 These actions include any Teleport Auth server request, such as listing clusters (`tsh ls`), starting an ssh session (`tsh ssh`), or adding/changing cluster resources (`tctl create`).
-In order for an attacker to exflitrate a user's login session and perform such actions, they would just need to export the user's certificate and private key files, which are all stored on the user's disk (in `~/.tsh`).
+If an attacker manages to exfiltrate a user's `~/.tsh` folder, they could use the contained certificates and key to perform actions as the user.

-With hardware private keys, even if an attacker exports a user's certificates from disk, they will not provide access unless the attacker also has access to the user's hardware key.
-Therefore, simple exfiltration attacks on a user's `~/.tsh` directory would not work.
+With the introduction of a hardware private key, the user's key would not be stored on disk in `~/.tsh`.
+Instead, it would be generated and stored directly on the hardware key, where it can not be exported.
+Therefore, if an attacker exfiltrates a user's `~/.tsh` folder, the contained certificates would be useless without also having access to the user's hardware key.

-However, an attacker could still potentially gain access if they hack into the user's computer while the hardware key is connected.
-To mitigate this risk, we have two options:
+So far, just introducing hardware private keys into the login process prevents simple exfiltration attacks.
+However, an attacker could still potentially steal a user's login session if they hack into the user's computer while the hardware key is connected.
+To mitigate this risk, we also need to enforce a presence check.
+For this, we have two options:
  1. Enable [per-session MFA](https://goteleport.com/docs/access-controls/guides/per-session-mfa/) alongside hardware private key enforcement, which requires you to pass an MFA check (touch) to start a new Teleport Service session (SSH/Kube/etc.).
  2. Enforce Touch to access hardware private keys, which can be done with PIV-compatible hardware keys.
 In this case, Touch is required for every Teleport request, not just new Teleport Service sessions.